jamesec/evenc.github.io/o/customized_email.md

 Set up Tuta mail with your own domain.
 Refer to this video for steps:<br>
 [How to add your custom domain to Tutanota - YouTube](https://www.youtube.com/watch?v=NKYyqRtRc0o)

+Alternatively you can choose Proton Mail, or other encrypted mail services.

+It depends on factors like pricing, offerings, and your user experience preferences.
+- Mail Plus, Proton Mail
+	- 1 custom domain
+	- $3.99 /month - paid yearly
+- Revolutionary, Tuta Mail
+	- 3 custom domains
+	- €3 /month - paid yearly

 Now you have an email address with your own domain, enhancing your personal branding!

 Consider protecting yourself from spam emails: